rapiddweller/rapiddweller-benerator-ce/docs/component_reference.md

 using their number generation feature to determine indices of the data to provide.
 If the data amount is large, you may get memory problems.
 In order to provide an easy start, Benerator reduces the default size of these lists to 100,000 elements, prints out an error message if the number is exceeded, but simply continues to work with the reduced amount of data.
+You can allow Benerator to use a larger cache by adding a benerator.cacheSize to your **BENERATOR_OPTS**, e.g.

+`-Dbenerator.cacheSize=2000000`

-You can allow Benerator to use a larger cache by adding a benerator.cacheSize to your BENERATOR_OPTS, e.g. -Dbenerator.cacheSize=2000000\.
-If this makes you run into an OutOfMemoryError, check the ' Troubleshooting' section on how to allocate a larger Java heap in Benerator.
+If this makes you run into an OutOfMemoryError, check the ' [Troubleshooting](troubleshooting.md)' section on how to allocate a larger Java heap in Benerator.

 ### Sequences

 Sequences reflect the idea of a mathematical sequence.
-The primary focus in number generation, but they can be applied for data redestribution as well.
+They primary focus in number generation, but they can be applied for data redestribution as well.
 Most sequences have a default instance which can be used by their literal, e.g. distribution="random" uses the 'random' literal for the
 Distribution defined in the class RandomSequence.